 These small things helped me feel comfortable, like it was a home instead of just a house.
 It felt different and better to me than something brand new, or even completely renovated.
 It felt cozy and warm, like the house I grew up in.
 There was and is beauty in its imperfection.

 I also like things clean, and an uncluttered environment is important to my sense of inner peace.
-Since I don’t live alone, of course it is not always clean and uncluttered, and part of my practice is to let go and surrender, Imperfect plant with sunset in the backgroundwhile also working to maintain a sense of peace.
+Since I don’t live alone, of course it is not always clean and uncluttered, and part of my practice is to let go and surrender, while also working to maintain a sense of peace.

 While I love the sense of a lived in, comfortable environment, I also have many daily opportunities to embrace surrendering control of seeing dishes in the sink (how hard is it to rinse and put in the dishwasher?) or toothpaste in the sink (just wipe it up, people!).